The food of the future

 Lesson overview

 In this C2 lesson plan, the students will acquire language related to the pros and cons of technology in food.
-They will learn about compound nouns and compound adjectives.
+They will also learn about compound nouns and compound adjectives.

 Introduction